 Other reasons to become a CPA include:

-In 2012, 8,503 international candidates from 101 countries took the CPA exam in 2012, representing 9.2% of total candidate pool.
-If you are an accounting professional interested in this global qualification, there are lots of information for international candidates on this site.
+Every year, 8 to 10 thousand international candidates from more than 100 countries take the US CPA exam, representing roughly 10% of the total candidate pool.
+If you are an accounting professional interested in this global qualification, a lot of information for international candidates is available on this site.